-The following risks are listed in descending order of severity for the current year 2023.
+The following risks are listed in descending order of severity for the current year 2024.

-• For several years, German politicians have been discussing the strain on the social system caused by employee leasing in the care sector.
+For several years, German politicians have been discussing the strain on the social system caused by employee leasing in the care sector.
 Since the personnel service providers often offer significantly better working conditions than the client companies, the client companies and thus also the social system are additionally burdened, according to the argumentation of various stakeholders, including the Federal Minister of Health Lauterbach.
-After all attempts to contain the situation, in particular the pilot project to ban the use of temporary workers in the care sector in Berlin, failed, this discussion has fallen silent in recent years.
-Now the discussion has flared up again in relation to care for the elderly.
-We are taking this risk very seriously, especially for our successful Medical division, and are strengthening our sales activities very specifically in the area of hospitals and university clinics, which are not yet affected by the current discussion.
+After all attempts to contain the situation, in particular the pilot project to ban the use of temporary workers in the care sector in Berlin, failed, this discussion has fallen silent until 2022.
+Since 2023 the discussion has flared up again in relation to care for the elderly.
+We are taking this risk very seriously, especially for our successful Medical division, and are strengthening our sales activities very specifically in the area of hospitals and university clinics, which are not yet affected by the current discussions.
 In addition, Tempton is diversifying further and is developing the specialist area of education from the existing medical business, which is not affected by such discussions at all.
 Overall, internal resources can be directed to other business areas with little effort in the unlikely event of a ban on personnel services in the field of care.
-If, as is currently also being discussed in very concrete terms, there is a cap on the assumption of costs for employee leasing in nursing care for the elderly, we expect a short-term negative effect on demand, but this will be offset in the medium and long term by the redistribution of costs for the economically existentially necessary care staff within the elderly care homes.